lightning/bolts/07-routing-gossip.md

 ## Rebroadcasting

-Nodes receiving an announcement verify that this is the latest update from the announcing node by comparing the included timestamp and update their local view of the network's topology accordingly.
+Nodes receiving a new `channel_announcement` or a `channel_update` or `node_update` with an updated timestamp update their local view of the network's topology accordingly.

-Once the announcement has been processed it is added to a list of outgoing announcements to the processing node's peers, which will be flushed at regular intervals.
+Once the announcement has been processed it is added to a list of outgoing announcements (perhaps replacing older updates) to the processing node's peers, which will be flushed at regular intervals.
 This store and delayed forward broadcast is called a _staggered broadcast_

 If, after applying the changes from the announcement, there are no channels associated with the announcing node, then the receiving node MAY purge the announcing node from the set of known nodes.